 In the following I've put together a list of articles that I have published over the last couple of years.
 They address different topics around software development.

 Some of the articles are available for download.

 A retrospective (in German language) of how agile methods evolved.
 Included in a special issue on agile development of a German IT magazine.

 Von agilen Verfahren lernen: Auf dem Weg zu bedarfsgerechter Dokumentation

-Written for a German IT magazine, this article gives an overview of how agile principles can be applied to software documentation.
+Written for a German IT magazine, this article (in German language) gives an overview of how agile principles can be applied to software documentation.
 The article explains how the amount of documentation can be reduced to reasonable proportions and also addresses process issues, such as when (during the overall development process) documentation should be tackled.

 in OBJEKTspektrum 03/2011, SIGS DATACOM, 2011.

 Conference and Book Contributions

 When an existing application is replaced by a new one, its data has to be transferred from the old world to the new.
 This process, known as data migration, faces several important requirements.
 Data migration must be accurate, otherwise valuable data would be lost.
 It must be able to handle legacy data of poor quality.
 It must be efficient and reliable, so as not to jeopardise the launch of the new application.
 This paper presents a collection of patterns for handling a data migration effort, focusing on both the design of the migration code and on process issues.

 in James Noble, Ralph Johnson (Eds.): Transactions on Pattern Languages of Programming, Vol. 3, Springer, 2013.